Shopping List Of Newborn Needs

 Sleep Sack

 I never saw one of these until we were given one at the hospital.
 Think of a sleeping bag with arm holes.
-Sleep sacks also help promote placing babies on their back to sleep and reduces the risk of them falling under a blanket (which in turn reduces the risk of Sudden Infant Death Syndrome).
+Sleep sacks also help promote placing babies on their back to sleep and reduce the risk of them falling under a blanket (which in turn reduces the risk of Sudden Infant Death Syndrome).

 Another interesting possibility is to get some sort of easy swaddle blanket, since a lot of newborn babies love being swaddled.